Profane Oaths Act 1745

 The Profane Oaths Act 1745 (19 Geo.
 2. c.
-21) was an Act of the Parliament of Great Britain passed in 1746, in effect from 1 June 1746, and formally repealed in 1967.
+21) was an act of the Parliament of Great Britain passed in 1746, in effect from 1 June 1746, and formally repealed in 1967.
 It established a system of fines payable for "profane cursing and swearing".

 The preamble described the ubiquity of the "horrid, impious, and execrable vices of profane cursing and swearing" in the country, saying that this "may justly provoke the divine vengeance to increase the many calamities these nations now labour under", and that the existing laws designed to prevent this were ineffective.
-Many of the provisions in this Act were essentially the same as those in the 1694 Act which it replaced.
+Many of the provisions in the act were essentially the same as those in the 1694 act which it replaced.

 Overview

-The Act established that any person who cursed profanely or swore, on the conviction by the oath of witnesses in front of a justice of the peace or by their own confession, was liable to be fined; if the crime took place in front of a justice of the peace (or a town's mayor, bailiff, etc.), then they could be convicted requiring no other evidence.
-Any constable or peace officer who observed anyone not known to them breaking the Act was empowered to arrest the person and bring them before the justice, where they were to be convicted on the officer's oath; if the person was known to them, they were to lay that information before the justices, who were to charge them to appear for conviction.
+The act established that any person who cursed profanely or swore, on the conviction by the oath of witnesses in front of a justice of the peace or by their own confession, was liable to be fined; if the crime took place in front of a justice of the peace (or a town's mayor, bailiff, etc.), then they could be convicted requiring no other evidence.
+Any constable or peace officer who observed anyone not known to them breaking the act was empowered to arrest the person and bring them before the justice, where they were to be convicted on the officer's oath; if the person was known to them, they were to lay that information before the justices, who were to charge them to appear for conviction.

 All convictions were to take place within eight days of the offence, be recorded in a specified form, and archived in the county records.